gizmore/phpgdo/DOCS/GDO7_DEBUGGING.md

 [Methods](../GDO/Core/Method.php)
 can be easily debugged by overriding `isDebugging()`.
-This triggers a few breakpoints in the execution process, precisely before init, validation, and execution.
+This triggers a few breakpoints in the execution process, precisely, before init, validation, and execution.

 ## GDOv7 Debugging: Database